System Design Space

 At-Least-Once

-Retry with acknowledgment.
+Retries with acknowledgment.
 Requires deduplication.

-✓ Recommended for most cases
+✓ A practical default for most systems

 Exactly-Once

-Deduplication Strategy
+Deduplication strategy

-// Idempotency Key = hash(user_id + notification_type + content_hash + date)
+// Idempotency key = hash(user_id + notification_type + content_hash + date)

 Redis SET with TTL: